solanaAgentSolution/solugent/README.md

 Our Official Website: [SoluGent](https://www.solugent.com) Don't trust any other website that claims to be us.
+You can follow us in [X](https://x.com/solugent).

 SoluGent is an open-source LLM app development platform.
 Its intuitive interface combines agentic AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.